 Our newest mission, Earth Odyssey™ takes place in a futuristic time when a major coronal mass ejection (CME) causes a burst of solar winds to blast from the sun toward Earth, damaging key satellites and forcing the evacuation of the Space Station crew.
 As the team of scientists and engineers in Mission Control work to safely bring the crew back to Earth, they must also assess the damage done on Earth from the CME and guide astronauts in assembling a replacement satellite.

-The two-hour Jr Astronauts program includes both the Jr Astronauts: Mystery in Space mission AND the Mini Rockets workshop.
+The two-hour Jr Astronauts program includes the Jr Astronauts: Mystery in Space mission AND the Mini Rockets workshop, or the Jr Astronauts: Mars Pioneers mission AND a Planetarium show.

 Jr Astronauts: Mystery in Space